The Walt Disney Company: 1950–1967: Live-action films, television, Disneyland, and Walt Disney's death

 According to Walt, he first had the idea of building an amusement park during a visit to Griffith Park with his daughters.
 He said he watched them ride a carousel and thought there "should be ... some kind of amusement enterprise built where the parents and the children could have fun together".
 Initially planning the construction of an eight-acre (3.2 ha) Mickey Mouse Park near the Burbank studio, Walt changed the planned amusement park's name to Disneylandia, then to Disneyland.
 A new company, WED Enterprises (now Walt Disney Imagineering), was formed in 1952 to design and construct the park.
-Drawing inspiration from amusement parks in the US and Europe, Walt approached the design of Disneyland with an emphasis on thematic storytelling and cleanliness, innovative approaches for amusement parks of the time.
+Drawing inspiration from amusement parks in the U.S. and Europe, Walt approached the design of Disneyland with an emphasis on thematic storytelling and cleanliness, innovative approaches for amusement parks of the time.
 The plan to build the park in Burbank was abandoned when Walt realized 8 acres would not be enough to accomplish his vision.
 Disney acquired 160 acres (65 ha) of orange groves in Anaheim, southeast of LA in neighboring Orange County, at $6,200 per acre to build the park.
 Construction began in July 1954.
+Walt formed a new company called Retlaw to handle his personal business, primarily Carolwood Pacific Railroad.

 To finance the construction of Disneyland, Disney sold his home at Smoke Tree Ranch in Palm Springs and the company promoted it with a television series of the same name aired on ABC.
 The Disneyland television series, which would be the first in a long-running series of successful anthology television programs for the company, was a success and garnered over 50% of viewers in its time slot, along with praise from critics.
 In August, Walt formed another company Disneyland, Inc. to finance the park, whose construction costs totaled $17 million.